aseyyidoglu/aws-scripts/README.md

 Simple scripts to make computing and programming faster both on local and in cloud services.

-To get started:
+Get started:
-- Download the script file you need
+1. Download the script file
-- Move it to directory you want to work on
+2. Move it to your work directory
-- Run the script
+3. Run command on terminal to run the script: bash script-name.ssh

 ## Content